-If the tumor is located within a bone a cortical windows is carefully made and the tumor sample removed.
+If the tumor is located within a bone a cortical window is carefully made and the tumor sample removed.

 Frozen sections can be made when required.

-After biopsy the cortical window is filled with acrylic bone cement to prevent bone bleeding as bleeding increases the risk of spread of tumor cells.
+After the biopsy, the cortical window is filled with acrylic bone cement to prevent bone bleeding as bleeding increases the risk of spread of tumor cells.

 Staging of Musculoskeletal Tumors

 For staging a musculoskeletal neoplasm, the grade and site of the tumor and the presence or absence of metastasis are considered.
 The grade of the tumor reflects biological aggressiveness,

 Staging is important to determine the nature of resection required for the tumor.

 If a malignant tumor is responsive to chemotherapy, smaller resection margins may be acceptable.

 - Susceptibility of the tumor to adjuvant chemotherapy/radiotherapy